kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 To simulate a smooth ramp-up and avoid huge data flood at the beginning, load generator started with `100` instances.
 Instance count was increased every by `100` instances every 5 minutes until the max Pod count of cluster was reached.

-The following graph shows metric agent received metrics:
+The following graph shows average metric data received by the metric agent:
 ![Metric agent accepted metrics](./assets/max-pod-agent-accepted-metrics.jpg)

-Following graph show metric gateway received metrics
+The following graph shows average metric data received by the metric gateway:
 ![Metric gateway accepted metrics](./assets/max-pod-gateway-accepted-metrics.jpg)

-Following graph show metric gateway exported metrics
+The following graph shows exported metric data by the metric gateway:
 ![Metric gateway exported metrics](./assets/max-pod-gateway-sent-metrics.jpg)

 The following graph shows the metric agent CPU utilization: